jamesahorne/milestone-4/README.md

     1. Type into the search box part of the name of a known bug or feature.
     2. I am taken to the All Tickets page and verify all tickets except the known bug or feature have been filtered out.

+### Browser Testing
+In addition to the above tests, I have tested this on various browsers (Chrome, Firefox, Microsoft Edge and Safari) and devices (laptop, iPad and iPhone) to make sure that the website is compatible on them.
+The website looks and functions the same on all browsers and devices tested.

 ## Credits
 Ticket image from [here](https://www.vcw-wrestling.com/site/).